 If you follow these steps, each person in your household will have $5,000 earning 5% guaranteed interest per year.
-Do the same with the Insight cards I talk about in part 2 of this series and each person should have between $5,000 and $25,000 earning 5% interest.
-In the end, your household should be able to put away up to $50,000 earning 5% interest.
+In the end, your household should be able to put away up to $10,000 earning 5% interest.

-Once you’ve maxed out every 5% interest account, it should look something like this:
+Once you’ve maxed out every 5% interest account available to you, it should look something like this:

 In What Order Should You Open These Accounts?

-In terms of the order in which you should open these accounts, there are two ways you can go about this: the $20 bonus way, or the non-$20 bonus way.
+In terms of the order in which you should open these accounts, I recommend the following:

-- Fourth, open up an Ace Elite prepaid debit card.
-You should now have $43,000 earning 5% interest.
+- Third, open up an Ace Elite prepaid debit card.
+You should now have $3,000 earning 5% interest.

-- Fifth, open up the Western Union prepaid debit card.
-You now have $44,000 earning 5% interest.
+- Fourth, open up the Western Union prepaid debit card.
+You now have $4,000 earning 5% interest.

-- Finally, repeat the Ace Elite, Western Union, H-E-B, and Brinks cards with your spouse.
-You now have $50,000 earning 5% interest.
+- Finally, repeat the Ace Elite, Western Union, H-E-B, and Brinks or Netspend MLB cards with your spouse.
+You now have $10,000 earning 5% interest.